dr9in9an9/dr9in9an9/README.md

-## Hi there 👋
+## hi there 👋
+### im just a chill guy who likes cs and hanging out with friends
-🌱 I’m currently learning how to use github!!! \n
+🌱 I’m currently learning how to use github!!!

 ⚡ Fun fact: I am really interested in addressing policy around future technology.